cloudbytestorage/support-cli-utilities/README.md

-# zfs-utilities
-Sample tools for ZFS storage management
+# CLI tools for CloudByte storage management

-These scripts were developed while working on CloudByte ElastiStor, which uses a modified version of ZFS.
+The scripts can be copied over to the cloudbyte elastistor nodes and run an individual cli commands.